James and the Giant Peach (film): Production

+To write four songs for the movie, Selick approached Elvis Costello, who showed an interest in doing the film.
+Unfortunately, Disney's music division showed no interest in Costello.
+"Their alarms just went off, and they said, 'No, that's too weird'", said Selick.
+Disney suggested Randy Newman as an alternative.
+"I didn't want to use Randy", said Selick, "only because John Lasseter was already using him for Toy Story".
+Andy Partridge, the lead singer of the rock group XTC, originally wrote four songs for the film, "All I Dream Of Is a Friend", "Don't Let Us Bug Ya", "Stinking Rich Song" and "Everything Will Be All Right", "one of which was very beautiful", said Selick, but was replaced by Newman due to creative differences between Selick and Disney regarding the choice of soundtrack composer and the fact that Disney wanted to own the copyright to the songs for perpetuity.

 Before the start of production, Disney and Selick debated on whether the film should be live-action or stop-motion-animated, the company skeptical of the stop-motion solution.
 Selick had originally planned James to be a live actor through the entire film, then later considered doing the whole film in stop-motion; but ultimately settled on entirely live-action and entirely stop-motion sequences, to keep lower costs.
 The film begins with 20 minutes of live-action, but becomes stop-motion animation after James enters the peach, and then live-action again when James arrives in New York City (although the arthropod characters remained in stop-motion).
 Like The Wizard of Oz (1939), the color palette changes when James enters the Peach to indicate he has entered a magical setting, from greys and greens to vibrant colors.

+Filming began on November 15, 1994, with the live-action scenes wrapping on December 27 of that year, and the stop-motion scenes continuing until January 19, 1996.

 Songs

 Release

 The film was theatrically released on April 12, 1996.

-Disney released the film worldwide except for a few countries in Europe including the United Kingdom, where Pathé (the owner of co-producer Allied Filmmakers) handled distribution and sold the rights to independent companies.
+Disney released the film worldwide except for a few countries in Europe, including the United Kingdom, where Pathé (the owner of co-producer Allied Filmmakers) handled distribution and sold the rights to independent companies.
 The only countries where Disney does not have control over the movie are the United Kingdom and Germany, where the film was released by Guild Film Distribution and Tobis Film respectively.

 Box office

 The film opened at the number 2 spot at the box office, missing out on the top spot to Primal Fear.
 The film took in $7,539,098 that weekend, and stayed in the top 10 for the next 5 weeks before dropping to 11th place.
-The film went on to gross over $28,946,127 domestically bringing its worldwide total to $28,946,127, which against a budget of $38 million, made the film commercially a box office bomb.
+The film went on to gross $28,946,127 in the United States and Canada and $37.7 million worldwide, which against a budget of $38 million, made the film commercially a box office bomb.